 Effects | ↑ plyometric performance ↑ pre-activation ↓ inhibition |

-This method is about the development of force in the stretch-shortening cycle (SSC).
-If a muscle is stretched during a dynamic movement and then shortened very quickly, the muscle-tendon unit (including connective tissue) can e.g. allow the resulting energy to flow into the movement and thus generate a greater impulse.
+This method is about force development in the stretch-shortening cycle (SSC).
+If a muscle is stretched during a dynamic movement and then shortened very quickly, the muscle-tendon unit (including connective tissue) can, e.g., allow the resulting energy to flow into the movement and thus generate a greater impulse.
 The goal of reactive strength training is to optimize work in the DVZ.
 A distinction is made between short cycles (< 200 ms; training with knee lever runs, drop jumps from a small height, such as 40 cm) and long cycles (> 200/250 ms, training with squat jumps, etc.).
 Resting 2 to 3 minutes between sets is appropriate.

 Are you also interested in the methods of endurance training?
 Then take a look at the relevant article: Heart rate running